10 Reasons To Avoid Store Credit Cards

 3: You Use a Card’s Special Financing Feature

-Similar to deferred interest deals, many store cards offer attractive no interest financing for 6, 12, or 18 months.
+Similar to deferred interest deals, many store cards offer attractive no-interest financing for 6, 12, or 18 months.
 It lets you spread out payments on a large purchase over time.
 But again, if you carry any leftover balance past the promotional period, watch out!
 The deferred interest comes crashing down all at once, with interest calculated from the original purchase date.
 This retroactive interest can mean paying 2-3 times more than the original cost of the item if you don't pay off the full balance in time.

 4: You Can’t Make the Full Minimum Payment on Time

 Even if it's $25 or $50 a month, missing the minimum payment spells trouble.
 You'll usually get hit with a $35 late fee immediately, not to mention owe penalty interest rates.
-Multiple late payments means a plunging credit score, making it harder to get approved for loans or cards when you really need them.
+Multiple late payments mean a plunging credit score, making it harder to get approved for loans or cards when you need them.
 Set up autopay from your bank account to prevent missed payments!

 5: Store Card May Multiply, Leading to Too Many Store Cards

-Opening retail cards here and there seems harmless in the moment.
+Opening retail cards here and there seems harmless at the moment.
 But before you know it, you've racked up 10 store credit cards!
-Juggling all those accounts, minimum spends, payment dates, and temptation to overspend with each one can quickly snowball into a financial mess.
+Juggling all those accounts, minimum spends, payment dates, and the temptation to overspend with each one can quickly snowball into a financial mess.
 Try to limit store cards to one or two retailers you frequent often.

 6: Stuck with a Low Credit Limit